patelpurvip/MissionMars-briefing/README.md

 folder: local-with-MongoAtlas

 The second version uses the same code as the first, and also runs locally, as detailed above.
-The only change is that instead of saving the scrape data on a local Mongo database, the data is scraped into an online db via Mongo Atlas.
+The only change is that instead of saving the scrape data on a local Mongo database, the data is scraped into an online database via Mongo Atlas.
 To run this version, you will have to create a Mongo Atlas account (or other online no-SQL DB of choice) to recieve the scrape information, and then make sure the Flask app (app2.py) can access Atlas with your personal `password`, which you can save in the same .env file as your Twitter keys.
-You will also need to replace the uri path with your Atlas uri path in the app2.py file, line 14.
+You will also need to replace the URI path with your Atlas URI path in the app2.py file, line 14.

 As with the fully local version, run the app_local.py file in your terminal, and you can open the page in your web browser on your http://localhost:8000/ port.
 The scrape function will run by clicking the "Scrape" button.
 The data will scrape to the Atlas database, and populate the data into the HTML files through Flask.